 The head chef’s heritage gives you some idea of what Andria is all about.
 Luca was born in France, brought up with Italian home cooking and honed his craft here in the UK.
 Local produce inspires the menu, which has a firm focus on contemporary European cooking.

 Ingredients from nearby English Riviera towns inspire the small plates served at this Dartmouth eatery.
-During your visit, you also can sample foods from all over Europe.
+During your visit, you can also sample foods from all over Europe.

-Start, for instance, with local monkfish prepared Kentucky style or Tuscan fennel sausage.
+Start, for instance, with local monkfish prepared Kentucky-style or Tuscan fennel sausage.
 Before moving on to Brixham crab, Torbay scallops, beef and ale tart or Iberico pork loin.

 Do save some room for a sweet course.
-Highlights here include an Italian-style Bailey’s affogato, chocolate mille-feuille with hazelnut gelato or a British sticky toffee pudding – albeit a more inventive version that’s served with yoghurt sorbet, sea salt and earl grey.
+Highlights here include an Italian-style Bailey’s affogato, chocolate mille-feuille with hazelnut gelato or a British sticky toffee pudding – albeit a more inventive version that’s served with yoghurt sorbet, sea salt and Earl Grey.

 Twenty Seven by Jamie Rogers, Kingsbridge